thomasmost/bot_auther/README.md

 **REMEMBER: Never check your keys into git!** You can get your keys from https://developer.twitter.com/.

-3. Set up three-legged OAuth in your Twitter app and set the expected callback url matches your route in the server; by default it's `http://localhost:8080/sessions/callback`
+3. Set up three-legged OAuth in your Twitter app and set the expected callback url to match your route in the server; by default it's `http://localhost:8080/sessions/callback`

 ### Running the 'Auth-er'
 1. After cloning the repo, run `npm install`